TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 http://www.codecademy.com/tracks/python

 I highly recommend the codecademy free resources after this workshop.
 Spend at least 15 minutes each day on codecademy when teaching yourself a new programming language.
 Codecademy is the easiest way to learn the syntax of a programming language.
 You can log in to save your progress using Facebook, Google, or make a new account.
 That is how I started learning Python.
 When I thought I was familiar enough with the Python syntax to make my own programs, I used google, stackoverflow.com, and other websites to make new programs of my own.

+It is about a 13 hour course, but doing 2-4 hours will be enough to get you familiar with the basics of the language and the syntax.
+You can use google-fu and extra modules to script more after a few hours on codecademy.